 Historically, the bane of the prepackaged software industry has been big bang upgrades.
 It was common that the implementation of the original software took eighteen months, and sometimes as much as three years, and when the upgrade happens—a few years later—it’s just as big as the original implementation itself.
 Fortunately, those days are gone.

 Today we can expect core insurance system implementations are averaging six months to twelve months depending on complexity, and that’s coming down.
-And upgrades to major capabilities can now happen every three weeks.
+And updates to major capabilities can now happen every quarter.
 Anyone buying core software today should endeavor to understand the vendor’s upgrade and DevOps approach as this is where the game-changing magic is taking place.

 The engine of automation

 Just doing cloud, just doing Agile, just doing microservices without DevOps is not going to get you to where you need to be.
 IT operations then become the bottleneck.
 Development and IT operations have to work together to take very frequent small changes through to production regularly.
 DevOps—the merging of software development and IT operations—is the engine of automation.
 Automation is the output of DevOps.